Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work as a random variable

 \subsection{Distribution of work and characteristic function}

 We will now obtain an expression for the probability distribution $P(W)$ obtained by repeating the above protocol several times.
-This can be accomplished by noting that we are dealing here with a two-step measurement process.
-From probability theory, if $A$ and $B$ are two events, the total probability $P(A,B)$ that both events occur can be written as
+This can be accomplished by noting that we are dealing here with a 2-step measurement processes.
+From probability theory, if $A$ and $B$ are two events, the total probability $P(A,B)$ that both events occur may be written as

 where $P(B)$ is the probability that $B$ occurs and $P(A|B)$ is the conditional probability that $A$ occurs given that $B$ has occurred.
-In our context, $P(A|B)$ is given by Eq.~(\ref{conditional}), whereas $P(B)$ is simply the initial probability $P_n$.
+In our context, $P(A|B)$ is given by Eq.~(\ref{conditional}) whereas $P(B)$ is simply the initial probabilities $P_n$.
 Hence, the probability that both events have occurred is